rbowen/modrewrite_and_friends/20_mod_rewrite.rst

 This chapter presents a cookbook of common examples of how you'll use mod_rewrite in the real world.
 Each example is presented as a problem statement, a solution, and then a discussion of the solution and possible alternatives.

 This chapter is likely to evolve over time, and so you are encouraged to check back at \verb~http://rewrite.rcbowen.com/~ frequently for updates.

+.. [#] Or, more to the point, it prevents malicious end-users from finding ways to look there.